darky/effector-mikroorm/README.md

 # effector-mikroorm

-Use MikroORM Entities inside Effector Stores and achieve auto persistance in DB
+Use MikroORM Entities inside Effector Stores and achieve auto persistence in DB

 ## Knowledge requirements